-Meenmutty waterfalls is one of the most beautiful waterfalls, falling from a height of some 980 ft in Wayanad district of Kerala.
+Meenmutty waterfalls is the tallest water falls in Kerala and also one of the most beautiful waterfalls, falling from a height of some 980 ft in Wayanad district of Kerala.
 It is one of the famous tourist spot in south India.
 The peak is famous for its wilderness and Meenmutty Falls is the largest and most spectacular waterfall in Wayanad.
-Meenmutty falls is the tallest water falls in Kerala.

 Thalaiyar waterfalls also known as rat tail falls situated in Dindigul district of Tamilnadu.
 It is one of the biggest water fall form a height 974 ft and one of one of the tallest falls in Asia.
 The widest falls is very popular for its dangerous place and dark caves.
 The spot is still unexplored because there is no road to reach here.

 Barkana Falls formed by Seetha river in Shimoga district of Karnataka and appears only during rainy season.
 Agumbe in Shimoga district is surrounded by thick forest of Western Ghats and known as Cherrapunji of the South India.

 The Jog water falls created by the Sharavathi river in sharavathi valley of Shimoga district in Karnataka.
 Its breathtaking spectacle when Sharavathi river falling from a height of 829 ft.
 It is the most impressive and one of the highest plunge waterfalls in India.

 The Barkana falls formed by the Sita river is another highest waterfall in Karnataka.
 It is a wonderful location for sightseeing and counted among the ten highest waterfalls in India.